Yoav666s/dnd-wiki/collections/_classes/nornfeld/warlock/the-forgotten.md

 Beginning at 10th level, when you have at least three levels of exhaustion, you gain the following benefits:

 - You gain advantage on magic attack rolls.
 - You can cast the [[Greater Invisibility]] spell on yourself without expending a spell slot.
-Once you do, you can't do it again until you finish a short or long rest.
+Once you do, you can't do so again until you finish a short or long rest.

 # On the Brink of Death
 Starting at 14th level, when you drop to 0 hit points, you can let your patron possess your body for one minute, gaining all the aforementioned benefits.
 After this ends, you gain one level of exhaustion (but no more than 5) and fall unconscious.
 If you still have any temporary hit points left, you lose them and stabilize.